Learning about CBG and Glaucoma

 CBG for Glaucoma: What Research Say

 The human eyes have endocannabinoid receptors, and CBG may help in treating glaucoma because it reduces intraocular pressure.
-Endocannabinoid receptors get activated by CBG, resulting in a shift in IOP.
+Endocannabinoid receptors are activated by CBG, which results in a shift in IOP.

 A 2008 study examined the possibilities of applying cannabinoids in the treatment of glaucoma.
 It was found that CBG has potent vasodilator and neuroprotective properties that support its therapeutic benefits in lowering intraocular pressure.

 Another study conducted in 1990 by the Department of Ophthalmology at West Virginia University on the potential role of CBG and glaucoma.
 After acute topical application on the eyes of the cats, there was a significant decline in ocular tension for a whopping 4-7mm Hg.
 Interestingly, the study also showed that CBG and its psychoactive counterpart did not affect the rate at which the subjects formed aqueous humor but increased its flow two-to three-fold.